 - An average sales rep spends only about 22% (or 10.8 hours a week) of his time selling and 23% of his time on administrative tasks.

-Which stat do you think is the most compelling?
+Which sales statistics do you think are the most compelling?
 Let us know in the comments section below.